Early Prediction Study

 All MRI results are shared with the family as well as the infant’s doctors.

-As of October 2014: We have started enrolling our healthy term control portion of this study, and we are hoping to launch the preterm portion of the study within the next month.
-Our plan is to enroll 272 preterm infants who were born at less than 32 weeks of gestational age, as well as 50 healthy term infants for comparison, from 4 local hospitals.
-We appreciate all the families who have allowed their infant to participate in this study.
+As of September 2015: We have enrolled and completed MRIs for 65 healthy control infants, as well as 80 preterm infants in our study so far.
+Our plan is to enroll 272 preterm infants who were born at less than 32 weeks of gestational age, as well as 80 healthy term infants for comparison, from four local hospitals.
+We appreciate all the families who have allowed their infants to participate in this study!

 Please contact Jennifer Notestine at Jennifer.Notestine2@NationwideChildrens.org or 614-355-6634 for more information.

 Frequently Asked Questions:

 I am interested in the study - how do I sign up?

 I want to do the study, but I’m not at the hospital.
 Can I give consent by phone?

 MRIs are loud- what do you do to protect the baby from noise?

 We do several things to help shield the infant from noise.
 We use silicone ear putty secured in the ear.
 We also cover the ears with padding to further cut down on noise during the scanning process.

 How do you ensure the infants are safe during the MRI?